smonitsi/smonitsi.github.io/cmdline_course.md

 done < $1
 ```

-### Module 4:
+### Module 4: Using ssh, scp and Version Control

-The fourth module focused on learning version control by using Github.
+The fourth module focused on using version control and remote servers.
 I learned how to add, commit and push changes from local repository to remote repository.
 I also practiced using different branches to test code and how to merch branches.

 This site is created by using Github and is the final project of the course.
 I also learned how to use Markdown to format the site.

 With Markdown I could, for example, create a table like this:
 ```